Kappu Bilupu

 Puttanna used the movie as a medium for speaking to the youth of the ideals he derived from Vivekananda.
 The settings are simple and mostly rural.
-The story is about how domestic peace was better than a glamorously consumptive lifestyle.
-The juxtaposition of the two sisters played by Kalpana in a black and white background was a clever trick.
-H R Shastry and Balakrishna play dignified elders who in many ways are sympathetic but helpless.
+The story is about how domestic peace is better than a glamorously consumptive lifestyle.
+The juxtaposition of the two sisters played by Kalpana in a black and white background is a clever trick.
+H R Shastry and Balakrishna play dignified elders who, in many ways, are sympathetic but helpless.
 There were a couple of simple but moving melodies.